-from the Greek μηκανή, which means 'machine' and even lies at the origin of the English word 'machine' itself.
+^{} This is in contrast to the actual origin of the term 'mechanics', which means 'machine science'.
+It derives from the Greek μμκavň, which means 'machine' and even lies at the origin of the English word 'machine' itself.
 Sometimes the term 'mechanics' is used for the study of motion of solid bodies only, excluding, e.g., hydrodynamics.
 This use fell out of favour in physics in the twentieth century.

-The basis of classical mechanics, the description of motion using only space and time, is called kinematics.
+^{} The basis of classical mechanics, the description of motion using only space and time, is called kinematics.
 An example is the description of free fall by $z(t) = z_0 + v_0(t - t_0) - \frac{1}{2}g(t - t_0)^2$.
 The other, main part of classical mechanics is the description of motion as a consequence of interactions between bodies; it is called dynamics.
 An example of dynamics is the formula of universal gravity.
 The distinction between kinematics and dynamics can also be made in relativity, thermodynamics and electrodynamics.
-This is not completely correct: in the 1980s, the first case of gravitational friction was discovered: the emission of gravity waves.
-We discuss it in detail in the chapter on general relativity.
-The discovery does not change the main point, however.